iifl-logo

 To fall under the NRI category, you have to be a Person of Indian Origin (PIO), or an Indian citizen living abroad.
 Your stay in India should be more than 60 days, but less than 182 days in a given financial year.
 Subject to fulfilling this, even if your stay in India is 365 days, or more, in the previous four financial years, you will still be regarded as an NRI.
 You can also have NRI status, if you are deputed to a foreign country for more than six months.

-How to Invest in the Stock Market through PIS?
+How NRIs Can Start Investing in the Indian Stock Market

 According to recent government regulations, you don’t require a Non-Resident Ordinary (NRO) Account for investing in stock markets through the PIS because any investment made through an NRO Account will be regarded as an investment by a resident Indian.